jpatel80/mcp_calculator/README.md

    - **If you see "address already in use" error**: The HTTP server is conflicting.
 Use the stdio MCP server instead.
    - **If Docker command fails**: Try the direct Python configuration as a fallback
    - Restart Claude Desktop after making config changes

+4. **StreamableHttp server issues**:
+   - Check if both containers are running: `docker compose ps`
+   - Verify the StreamableHttp server is accessible: `curl http://localhost:8000/health`
+   - Check StreamableHttp server logs: `docker compose logs calculator-mcp-server-streamablehttp`
+   - Ensure port 8000 is not already in use by another service
+   - Test the MCP endpoint: `curl -X POST http://localhost:8000/mcp -H "Content-Type: application/json" -d '{"jsonrpc":"2.0","id":1,"method":"tools/list","params":{}}'`

+5. **Claude Desktop StreamableHttp connection issues**:
+   - Ensure `npx` is available in your system PATH
+   - Verify the StreamableHttp server is running and accessible
+   - Check Claude Desktop logs for MCP connection errors
+   - Test the connection manually: `npx mcp-remote http://localhost:8000/mcp`
+   - If using cloud deployment, ensure the URL is accessible from your network
+   - Verify firewall settings allow HTTP connections to the server port

 4. **Tests failing**:
    ```bash